MANXDNA

 there is a low rate of mutation of the Y-chromosome as it is passed from one generation to another, but the rate of change is sufficient to identify and track branches in family groups within the last 7-800 years, ie the genealogical timescale in which family names have been used.

-The coordinator of this study has already completed one such Y-DNA study on the Creer family from the Isle of Man (see www.creer.co.uk) and this study has revealed new insights into the earlier history of this Manx family namely :-
+The original coordinator of this study has already completed one such Y-DNA study on the Creer family from the Isle of Man (see www.creer.co.uk) and this study has revealed new insights into the earlier history of this Manx family namely :-

 All Creers from the Isle of Man (earlier McCrere) are descended from one man who lived on the Island around 1200-1400 AD.